monsoonmaelstrom/book2/book2.md

 “No, but I know it means something.
 I knew it then.
 I could feel it.”

 “Huh.
-I was half way wondering if she was losing it,” he mutters.
+I was halfway wondering if she was losing it,” he mutters.

 “So what does it mean, since she seems to have told you?”